 For signatories, PACER Plus replaces a previous one-way agreement known as SPARTECA, the South Pacific Area Regional Trade and Economic Cooperation Agreement, which provided the Pacific islands with duty and quota-free access to Australia and New Zealand.
 PACER Plus, a reciprocal arrangement, maintains this market access but obliges Pacific island members to reduce import tariffs over time and to liberalise incoming services trade and investment.

-Tariffs in the eight regional non-LDC developing country signatories must fall to zero by 25 years after 2017, the date of entry into force of the agreement, with most tariff reductions taking place in the first 10 years.
+Tariffs in the eight signatories that were not LDCs must fall to zero by 25 years after 2017, the date of entry into force of the agreement, with most tariff reductions taking place in the first 10 years.
 The tariff reduction schedule is slower for the three LDC signatories — Solomon Islands, Tuvalu and Kiribati – with reductions beginning in 2028 unless the country graduates from LDC status.

 The agreement states that ‘year 1 LDC’ for tariff reductions will be the calendar year following that of the date of its LDC graduation.
-Solomon Islands, for example, will be considered for graduation at the next triennial review of the UN Committee for Development Policy in March 2018.
-If Solomon Islands were recommended for graduation and such a recommendation endorsed by the UN Economic and Social Council and the General Assembly, the country could graduate as early as 2021, though later dates are also possible.
-Tariff reductions could therefore begin in 2022.
+For example, with Solomon Islands scheduled to graduate in 2024, tariff reductions could begin in 2025.
 Most tariffs would be at zero by 2032 and tariffs on all goods would be removed by 2047.